krishankantmehra/Snake_game/README.md

 A basic snake game using HTML, CSS and JavaScript.

 ## How to run
-Put all files in same folder and run game.html.
+Put all files in same folder and open game.html with browser.